felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 | Expansion SDRAM|60|
 | **Total**|**355 USD without tax and shipping**|

-For less than a quarter of the price, you get a smaller box that does more than any of the Analogue products *combined*.
+For roughly a quarter of the price, you get a smaller box that does more than any of the Analogue products *combined*.

 Can we go lower?
 You sure bet!
 The bare MiSTer setup (only the Terasic DE-10 Nano itself) will run you 217